tmpvar/weld/README.md

 <pre><code>
   alias: {
-    'user_email': 'email', // use email instead of user_email in the weld match process
+    'user_password': false, // causes an item to not get rendered 'user_email': 'email', // use email instead of user_email in the weld match process

     'user_name'     : function(parent, element, key, value) {